nihirash/internet-nextplorer/README.md

 Before usage you should have already configured wifi chip(via wifi.bas/wifi2.bas located at demos/esp in Next distro).

-Best stablitiy I've got with [this](https://github.com/Threetwosevensixseven/espupdate/tree/master/fw/ESP8266_FULL_V3.3_SPUGS/NONOS_v200_1300) firmware.
+Best stablitiy I've got with [this](https://github.com/Threetwosevensixseven/espupdate/tree/master/fw/ESP8266_FULL_V3.3_SPUGS/NONOS_v200_1300) wifi-chip firmware.

 How to install it?